davincikab/web_map_blog_1/README.md

     }
 ```

 The elemnt selector `body` above removes any margin of the body.
-The second selector `#map` selector specifies the map height using relative unit `height:100vh;`  will cover the device height while the ` width:100%;` will cover the entire device width.
+The second selector `#map` selector specifies the map height using relative unit `height:100vh;`  will cover the entire device height while the `width:100%;` will cover the entire device width.
 If you want a smaller map you can play around with the values.
 Other units you can use for the width and height is the pixels i.e `height:300px;`

 #### Including Leaflet styles and the JavaScript API.